earwig/benkurtovic.com/_drafts/python-object-replacement.md

 ## Fishing for references with Guppy

-A more correct solution is finding all of the _references_ to the old object, and then updating them to point to the new object, rather than replacing the old object directly.
+A more appropriate solution is finding all of the _references_ to the old object, and then updating them to point to the new object, rather than replacing the old object directly.

 But how do we track references?
 Fortunately, there's a library called [Guppy](http://guppy-pe.sourceforge.net/) that allows us to do this.
 Often used